AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Proposed Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm

 We finish this section by highlighting that these two simple mechanisms barely increase the computational complexity of the method, while the benefits provided to the algorithm are remarkable.
-As will be empirically shown in Section \ref{sec:exp_rebuilding}, the adaptability of AT-MFCGA to the synergies between tasks encountered along the search is significant and easily provable.
-This feature helps the solver attain better results and to distribute the acquired knowledge over the population of individuals in a more efficient way.
+Furthermore, in order to enhance the understandability of both methods, in Figure \ref{fig:differences} we have graphically shown the main differences among MFCGA and AT-MFCGA.
+As will be empirically shown in Section \ref{sec:exp_rebuilding}, the adaptability of AT-MFCGA to the synergies between tasks encountered throughout the search is significant and easily provable.
+This feature helps the solver attain better results and distribute the acquired knowledge to the population of individuals in a more efficient way.